pangolp/wiki-ac/docs/gossip-menu-option.md

 ### MenuID

 Gossip entry from Gossip\_menu.entry this option is associated with.
-If this is the default gossip option for the selected NPC, verify that the NPC has this value in it's [creature\_template.gossip\_menu\_id](creature-template#gossipmenuid) .
+If this is the default gossip option for the selected NPC, verify that the NPC has this value in it's [creature\_template.gossip\_menu\_id](creature-template#gossipmenuid).

 ### OptionID

 The id associated with this gossip\_menu\_option.
 Must be unique for a given menu\_id starting from 0 (zero).
 Value increments by 1 if there are multiple options in the same gossip\_menu.

 ### OptionIcon